ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 %}

 {% include photo.html url="2023-09-14-north-mongolia/9/__2023-09-04_20-48-25-956000_cam.webp" description="Morning light outlines a peacefully grazing stag, haloing its antlers in pure white." %}

+{% include gallery.html
+    images="2023-09-14-north-mongolia/9/__2023-09-04_23-16-00-120000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-04_23-17-01-094000_evan.webp"
+    caption="Outside Buyantogtokh's ortz, freshly cut antlers hang from a tree.
+Some of them still have velvet fuzz attached to them.
+It is through this velvet that arteries supply the antlers with ample blood flow, allowing them to grow quickly."
+%}

 From around 9 AM the community was bustling with activity.